oslomarketsolutions/website/src/pages/en/products/index.md

       Web Traders, Fund Reports, Savings Platform, Portfolio Reporting, Market Data Portal
     text: >-
-      Designed and created for each company's needs, with OMS' powerful standard components and framework as base, combined with customized features for a complete offer to your users.
+      Designed and created for each company's needs.
+With OMS' powerful standard components and framework, combined with customized features for a complete offer to your users.
   serviceIntegrations:
     header: Service integrations
     integrationsLogos: